Leveraging RPM to Reduce Heart Failure Readmission Rates

 Understanding RPM and Heart Failure Readmission Rates

-Remote patient monitoring programs have shown clear evidence of reducing heart failure rehospitalization rates.
-Daily monitoring, tracking vital signs such as blood pressure, and utilizing AI to assist care teams have contributed to lower rehospitalization rates.
-Healthcare providers should consider implementing or expanding RPM programs to improve outcomes for heart failure patients and help address the challenge of readmissions.
+Research shows Remote patient monitoring programs are reducing heart failure rehospitalization rates.
+Daily monitoring, tracking vital signs such as blood pressure, and utilizing AI to assist care teams contribute to lower rehospitalization rates.
+By integrating RPM programs, healthcare systems can offer more proactive, personalized care, improving heart failure patients’ management while reducing strain on hospital resources.

 Want to dig deeper?
 Get our FREE quick start guide to understanding RPM.